ThijsSchouten/tutorial_lfltnodepost/README.md

 $ sudo apt-get install postgresql-client-9.3
 $ sudo apt-get install postgresql-9.3-postgis-2.1
 ```
 Now, to setup the database I would recommend following [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04) tutorial made by DigitalOcean.
+Something I personally found quite hard to grasp, is the concept of users/roles.
+So in short: who has access to which database etc. [This](https://www.digitalocean.com/community/tutorials/how-to-use-roles-and-manage-grant-permissions-in-postgresql-on-a-vps--2) article, again by DigitalOcean, makes it easier to understand.

-This following is a short recap of their tutorial.
+This following is a short recap of their tutorials.

 Use your terminal to access the default postgres useraccount:
 ```sh